 Another easy way to receive and assign work easily is through the Assigned To You list within Planner.
 On this, rather than being organized by hashtags, all of the work each team member is assigned will appear, ready to be tackled.
 This streamlines the work assignment process and allows your team to work from anywhere.

-At the end of the day, we adore Microsoft Planner and have a lot of reasons for that admiration.
-After so many years in the industry, it’s easy to spot useless, over-developed programs, and this, friends, is absolutely not that.
+Before you get worried, as far as we know, no, Planner is not in danger of being discontinued.
+Microsoft is continuing to roll out new features and provide full support.
+Really, at the end of the day, After so many years in the industry, it’s easy to spot useless, over-developed programs, and this, friends, is absolutely not that.
 Whether these topics are entry-level or graduate-level for you, we’re here to guide you on your mission to capitalize on such a powerful tool.